WatchTheory/data_analytics_notes/Module 2/Excel_lab_4-San_Francisco-bart.md

 Function Using in Lab
 - Filtering
+    - filter data table
 - Function
+    - average
+    - months
+    - averageif

 - Sorting
+    - sorting data down the data table
 - XLookup
+    - looking up cells from other tables in a workbook